This recipe is safe for Coumadin (warfarin) users.

 Avoid this recipe if you are lactose intolerant.

 No specific GERD triggers.

 Traditional gravies call for flour, but I like using the cornstarch.
-It is quicker and more predictable while being gluten free.
+It is quicker and more predictable and is also gluten free.

 The breadcrumbs are key for good Chicken Fried Steak.
-I love using melba toast that's been coarsely ground in the food processor.
-Another great choice is panko crumbs, and for those of you who are eating gluten free the Ian's gluten free panko crumbs are excellent.
-We have tested this product and it makes a perfect coating (better than most other store bought panko and breadcrumbs actually).
+I love using melba toast coarsely ground in the food processor.
+Another great choice is panko and for those of you who are eating gluten free the Ian's gluten free panko is perfect.
+We have tested this product and it is a perfect coating (better than most other store bought panko and breadcrumbs actually).

 This recipe makes great leftovers for sandwiches.

 Serve with Roasted Garlic Mashed Potatoes [Low Sodium Roasted Garlic Mashed Potatoes] or Plain Mashed Potatoes [Low Sodium Plain Mashed Potatoes] and Parmesan Squash or Southern Green Beans [Low Sodium Southern Green Beans] or Creamed Peas